 They remain divided over who should take responsibility for the asylum seekers that do reach Europe.

 Germany suspended this rule in 2015, when Greek and Italian authorities were overwhelmed by an influx of 1.3 million Syrian refugees and then-Chancellor Angela Merkel agreed to hear their asylum claims.
-The current German government, a coalition of two center-left parties and center-right liberals, argues EU border states should take asylum seekers back.
+The current German government, which no longer includes Merkel’s party, argues EU border states should take asylum seekers back.

-“It is the law, they are obliged to readmit,” Interior Minister Nancy Faeser of the Social Democratic Party told reporters before a summit in Brussels last week.
+“It is the law, they are obliged to readmit,” Interior Minister Nancy Faeser of the Social Democrats told reporters before a summit in Brussels last week.

-Austria, Belgium, Denmark, France, the Netherlands and Switzerland (which is outside the EU, but inside the bloc’s Schengen free-travel area) agree.
+Austria, Belgium, Denmark, France, the Netherlands and Switzerland (which is not an EU member but has open borders with the bloc) agree.